DEC Cookie Policy

 How to disable cookies or change your preferences

-You can change your cookie preferences at any time by clicking on the ‘C’ icon at the bottom left corner of the site.
-You can then adjust the available sliders to ‘On’ or ‘Off’, then clicking the ‘C’ icon or ‘X’ to exit.
+You can change your cookie preferences at any time by clicking on the icon at the bottom left corner of the site (it is a C shape, or artist’s paint palette).
+You can then adjust the available sliders to ‘On’ or ‘Off’, then clicking the ‘X’ at the top right of the preferences box to exit.
 You may need to refresh your page for your settings to take effect.

-Alternatively, most web browsers allow some control of most cookies through the browser settings.
-To find out more about cookies, including how to see what cookies have been set, visit www.allaboutcookies.org.
+Alternatively, most web browsers (such as Google Chrome or Microsoft Edge) allow some control of most cookies through the browser settings.
+To find out more about cookies, including how to see what cookies have been set, visit the respective browser website or www.allaboutcookies.org.

 CONTACT US